 Keys Steps in the IMDC Process

-The IMDC process follows the same key steps as the baseline process but on a condensed schedule of two or three weeks as opposed to three months.
+If time permits, the IMDC process will follow the same key steps as the baseline process but on a condensed schedule.
 These key steps may include the following:

+Perform a legal review.

-Post the draft version of the IMDC, record in the Baseline Plan and communicate to market participants in the IESO weekly bulletin.
+Post the draft version of the IMDC, record in the Baseline Plan and communicate to market participants in the IESO weekly bulletin (if applicable).

 Consolidate market participant feedback and repost the IMDC if it is revised as a result of any feedback received.
-A new communication is submitted to market participants through the IESO weekly bulletin.
+A new communication may be submitted to market participants through the IESO weekly bulletin.

-Perform a legal review.

 Publish the final approved IMDC to the Market Rules and Manuals Library webpage.

-The IESO communicates the posting and publication of an IMDC through the IESO weekly bulletin.
+The IESO may communicate the posting and publication of an IMDC through the IESO weekly bulletin.

 Actions for Market Participants and Stakeholders

-Review the IMDC posted to the Pending Changes – Documents webpage or as communicated through the IESO weekly bulletin.

-IMDCs are posted for a minimum of five business days.
+Review the IMDC posted to the Pending Changes – Documents webpage or as communicated through the IESO weekly bulletin.If time permits, IMDCs are posted for a minimum of five business days.

 Submit comments to pending.changes@ieso.ca.
 The IESO will consider all comments received allowing a minimum of three (3) business days after the review period ends before implementing.